brian-zaiflow/DailyReadingParse/replit.md

 ## Overview

-This is a full-stack web application that provides an interactive checklist for daily Orthodox Christian scripture readings.
-The app automatically fetches scripture readings from the Orthodox Church in America (OCA) website and allows users to track their progress through a modern, responsive interface.
+This is a full-stack web application that provides a simple, interactive checklist for daily Orthodox Christian scripture readings.
+The app automatically fetches today's scripture readings from the Orthodox Church in America (OCA) website and allows users to track their progress with persistent local storage.

-The application scrapes daily readings from OCA.org, stores them in a database, and provides a clean user interface for tracking reading completion with persistent progress tracking.
+The application scrapes current day readings from OCA.org, stores them temporarily in memory, and provides a clean, mobile-friendly interface for tracking reading completion.
+Progress is saved locally in the user's browser for a simple, personal experience.

 ## User Preferences

-Preferred communication style: Simple, everyday language.
+- **Communication style**: Simple, everyday language
+- **Application scope**: Keep it simple - focus on current day readings only, no date browsing
+- **Storage approach**: Local browser storage preferred over database complexity

 ## System Architecture